Shaan7071/DEG-pipeline-assistant/README.md

 ## License

-This project hsa no special license.
-Thus, the default copyright laws apply.
-Please contact me if you would like to use this pipeline.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact